tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-large/index.rst

 In :file:`/opt/wapt/conf/waptserver.ini` file, ``db_max_connections``
 should be equal to PostgreSQL ``max_connections`` minus 10 (PostgreSQL needs to keep some connections for its housekeeping stuff).
-The ``max_clients`` parameters should be set around 1.2 times the number of WAPT agents:
+The ``max_clients`` parameter should be set around 1.2 times the number of WAPT agents:

 .. code-block:: ini